fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 }
 ```

-We notice that this already has an effect on the appearance of the application.
+We notice that this already affected the appearance of the application.
 The content is no longer as close to the edges of the browser as it was earlier:

 ![](../../images/7/6ea.png)

-Next, let's make some changes to the <i>Notes</i> component, so that it renders the list of notes as a [table](https://getbootstrap.com/docs/4.1/content/tables/).
+Next, let's make some changes to the <i>Notes</i> component so that it renders the list of notes as a [table](https://getbootstrap.com/docs/4.1/content/tables/).
 React Bootstrap provides a built-in [Table](https://react-bootstrap.github.io/components/table/) component for this purpose, so there is no need to define CSS classes separately.

 ```js
 const Notes = ({ notes }) => (